tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 @@@ note { title=Note }

-Connections tracked by `csw-framework` (from a configuration file) or by a component developer using the `trackConnection` method both will be received in the `onLocationTrackingEvent` hook of `ComponentHandlers`.
+Connections tracked by `csw-framework` (from the configuration file) or by a component developer using the `trackConnection` method both will be received in the `onLocationTrackingEvent` hook of `ComponentHandlers`.

 @@@